Skymirrh/dir-diff/README.md

 I'm Commander Shepard, and this is my favorite store on the Citadel!
 ```
-And then you will find the changes under `diff-4.2-to-4.3.1`, neatly arranged by folder :)
+In this example, a folder `diff-4.2-to-4.3.1` is created, where you will find all the differences between the two versions, neatly arranged by folder depending on type (modified, added, or removed).